Four Anniversaries

 Four Anniversaries is a composition for piano written in 1948 by the American composer Leonard Bernstein.

 Background

 Four Anniversaries consists of four movements, each written for a different person in Bernstein’s life.
 Leonard Bernstein composed four works using the same concept: Seven Anniversaries (1943), Four Anniversaries (1948), Five Anniversaries (1949–1951), and Thirteen Anniversaries (completed 1988).
 Each movement celebrates the birthday of a different individual, such as Serge Koussevitzky, Paul Bowles, William Schuman, Stephen Sondheim, and Aaron Copland.
 The Four Anniversaries are dedicated to Felicia Montealegre, Johnny Mehegan, David Diamond, and Helen Coates.

 Critic Herbert Livingston described Four Anniversaries:

 The first written with restraint and cultivated lyricism, is serene and song-like.
 There follows a short waspish scherzo, interesting principally for the rhythmic surprises; a slow elegiac piece freely contrapuntal in structure: and a vigorous finale, also predominantly contrapuntal, involving sudden extreme dynamic changes.

-It was first performed by Eudice Podis at the piano on October 1, 1948, in Cleveland, Ohio.
+It was first performed by Eunice Podis on October 1, 1948 in Cleveland, Ohio.